 Newspaper: The official student newspaper is The Lakeholm Viewer, published under the direction of Academic Affairs.
-A faculty member oversees the student editorial staff which handles the planning, writing, photography, financial arrangements and production.
-The subscription price is included in the tuition.
+A faculty member oversees the student editorial staff, which handles the planning, writing, photography, financial arrangements, and production.
+The subscription price is included in tuition.

 Yearbook: The Enerazan, published annually, is a literary and pictorial portrait of activities during the academic year.
-Purchase of the yearbook is at student choice.
+The yearbook is available digitally and may be printed at student cost using a third-party vendor.